cloud-gov/product/OnboardingChecklist.md

 - [ ] In the Slack channel #cloud-gov-program, request access to ZenDesk, which we use for support communications.
 - [ ] Join the Slack channel #cg-supportstream, used for backchanneling on support interactions.
 - [ ] Consider joining [Cloud Foundry's Slack channels](https://slack.cloudfoundry.org/) (we sometimes talk to folks in #gov and #gov-private – you'll need a team member to invite you to the latter).
+- [ ] If you haven't already, [request a license for Microsoft Office](https://handbook.18f.gov/gsa-tools-equipment-and-transit/#get-a-copy-of-microsoft-office) - this is helpful for working with compliance documentation.
 - [ ] Figure out what themes you're likely to work in, and complete the checklist below that relates to it.
 - [ ] Once you've finished the remaining checklists below, make suggestions for steps that would have improved your onboarding experience as pull requests on [the onboarding checklist template](https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md) used to make this issue.